lexicalscope/ape/README.md

 #### Copy the sides of a tree in different orders

 The following testcase recursively copies a tree.
+The versions vary in several ways:

-The order of the recursive calls is reversed; v0 copies the left side of the tree first whereas v1 copies the right side first.
+1. The order of the recursive calls is reversed; v0 copies the left side of the tree first whereas v1 copies the right side first.
 APE uses an encoding of mutual summaries to allow it to search for equivalences between procedure calls, please see [Tim Wood's Phd Thesis](docs/thesis_timwood_20161026.pdf) for further details.
-This testcase also shows how APE takes advantage of procedure specifications that are available.
+1. This testcase also shows how APE takes advantage of procedure specifications that are available.
 In this case, the postcondition annotation `modifies {r}` is present and helps APE to prove that the procedures are equivalent.
 APE also checks that such annotations are correct.

 Verification time ~130s